greymind/WebApiToTypeScript/README.md

 ```

 ## Using as MSBuild Target
+> I haven't tested this in a while, so if you find any inconsistencies with working directory and such, feel free to file an issue or better yet, submit a pull request!

 Ensure the DLL is part of the build process, so you have access to it.
 Easiest way is to reference it in your project.
 ```
 <UsingTask TaskName="WebApiToTypeScript.WebApiToTypeScript" AssemblyFile="$(ProjectDir)..\WebApiToTypeScript\bin\Debug\WebApiToTypeScript.dll" />